 - Lillian Hogendoorn is developing a section on open education

 - Micah Vandegrift is developing a section on open science and infrastructure

-Part 3 will consist of approximately twenty five concise perspectives, intersections, and case studies from practicing librarians and closely related stakeholders, which we hope will stimulate discussion and reflection on theory and implications for practice.
+Part 3 consists of twenty six concise perspectives, intersections, and case studies from practicing librarians and closely related stakeholders, which we hope will stimulate discussion and reflection on theory and implications for practice.
 A CFP for Part 3 was issued in November 2019, and closed in mid-January.
-For an overview of outcomes, see “Voices from the Field” CFP Results.
+For an early overview of outcomes, see “Voices from the Field” CFP Results.
 We’re really excited by the authors and ideas they’re bringing to the project!

 We hope this text will provide a foundation for LIS courses that center scholarly communication topics, or supplement other curricular areas as they intersect with scholarly communication.
 We have a short list of LIS instructors eager to pilot, and we’re eager to learn from their experience (and that of their students).
 Please contact us at any time if you’re interested in contributing or providing feedback.